Kingxukai/linux/Documentation/fb/fbcon.rst

     a.
 Before detaching fbcon, do::

 	vbetool vbemode save > <vesa state file> # do once for each vesafb mode,
-						 # the file can be reused
+						 # the woke file can be reused

     b.
 Detach fbcon as in step 5.